 9. Tibet loves doing photo shoots with me.
 She does not like to be posed, but in many of my photos that I take inside, Tibet is the one always trying to sneak into the shot!
 I have had to edit her out of so many of my pictures, I should just start leaving her in them!
 Like I said she is not that photogenic, but then neither am I!
 She does love getting into the photos though.

 10. Tibet’s claws do not fully retract.
 I have been told this is because she is part Siamese.
 She does not mean to claw you, but she inevitably will.

 11. She loves to go outside and lay on the hard cement patio to roll around and scratch.
 She also scratches against our patio furniture.

 12. Tibet has the most gorgeous blue eyes.
 When caught in just the right lighting the depth of her blue really comes out, as do her markings, which are fading with age.
 Isn’t that how it goes for all of us!

 13. Like the dog Tibet thinks she is, your food is never safe around her!
 If she can’t jump up and sneak stealing something off your plate, or out of your bowl, she will be there, stalking, until you are done to lick up whatever remains!

 14. Tibet knows every sound in the kitchen.
 She won’t waste her time running in for a treat when treat sounds are not specifically being made.
-Our other pets, may come running at the slightest movement in the kitchen, but tibet knows which sounds are meant for her, and which are meant for us.
+Our other pets may come running at the slightest movement in the kitchen, but Tibet knows which sounds are meant for her, and which is meant for us.
 Granted, that won’t keep her from attempting to get at our food once at the table, but until the food is served, she will continue being lazy wherever she is at.

 15. We have recently discovered that Tibet’s all time favorite food to try stealing from us is string cheese.
 Tibet can not be trusted around that stuff!